seandstewart/bardly/pending/romances/the-tempest/11-player.md

 If I speak true! if hollowly, invert
 What best is boded me to mischief!
 I
 Beyond all limit of what else i'the world
-Do love, prize, honour you. …
+Do love, prize, honour you. ...

 **MIRANDA**
-… I am a fool
+...
+I am a fool
-To weep at what I am glad of. …
+To weep at what I am glad of. ...

 **PROSPERO**
-… Fair encounter
+...
+Fair encounter
 Of two most rare affections!
 Heavens rain grace
-On that which breeds between ‘em!
+On that which breeds between 'em!

 **FERDINAND**
 Wherefore weep you?